-3.1.4 Approval for starting the internship
+4.2.4 Approval

-Your internship is approved when:
+Your internship is approved and you can start when:

-- The GEO internship coordinator have signed your Internship Contract, has appointed a supervisor for your internship and grants you access to Thesis and Internship Cultural Geography Brightspace.
-This includes checking that your internship is at an appropriate academic level (see the criteria for an MSc internship). - GEO and host supervisor have signed the Learning Agreement and Internship Contract. - You agree to remain registered as an MSc student at Wageningen University for the duration of your internship.
+- The internship supervisor and coordinator approve your internship.
+This includes checking that your internship is at an appropriate academic level (see the criteria for an MSc internship). - WU and host supervisors and you have signed Learning and Internship Agreements. - You remain registered as an MSc student at Wageningen University for the duration of your internship.

-Please note that the Learning Agreement is often not signed before the start of the internship, but will be completed during the first two weeks, especially when information from the host supervisor is required to further complete the learning agreement.
+The Learning Agreement is often not signed before the start of the internship, but will be completed during the first 2 weeks, especially when information from the host supervisor is required.

-3.2 WU travel policy, insurance and grants
+4.3 WU travel policy, insurance and grants

-3.2.1 Permission and registration to travel abroad
+4.3.1 Permission and registration to travel abroad